wezm/wezm.net/v2/content/posts/2024/tiny-cdn/index.md

 1. Poland

-This suggested I'd get a decent improvement in latency for the most number of visitors by adding a presence in Europe and the US.
+This suggested I'd get a decent improvement in latency for the most number of visitors by adding presences in Europe and the US.
 It's probably worth noting at this point that due to the nature of Linked List there is no central database, so it's a relatively simple to improve performance by deploying an instance in each location to be sped up.

 Linked List is implemented in Rust and has very meagre system requirements.
 I did some research into bargain-basement VPS's on [LowEndBox].
-I found [RackNerd]<sup>(affiliate link)</sup> were offering [KVM] based VMs with 1Gb of RAM[^2], custom ISO support, and US and European data centres for about US$12 per **year**—probably still more than Cloudflare or Fastly but still cheap.
+I found that [RackNerd]<sup>(affiliate link)</sup> were offering [KVM] based VMs with 1Gb of RAM[^2], custom ISO support, and US and European data centres for about US$12 per **year**—probably still more than Cloudflare or Fastly, but still cheap.

 I created servers in the New York US datacentre, as well as France.
 These servers were so cheap that I wanted to make sure the network and underlying